danmar/cppcheck/man/manual.md

 **id**

-id of error.
-These are always valid symbolnames.
+id of error, and which are valid symbolnames

 **severity**